 - 8 ounces wide rice noodles

-- 2 tablespoons oyster sauce (or soy sauce for vegan)
+- 2 tablespoons oyster sauce (or soy sauce)

 Directions